-Permanent seeding is the establishment of perennial vegetation on disturbed areas from seed.
-Permanent vegetation provides economical long-term erosion control and helps prevent sediment from leaving the site.
+Permanent seeding is the establishment of perennial vegetation from seed.
 This practice is used when vegetation is desired and appropriate to permanently stabilize the soil.

 - Scheduling

 - Seedbed Preparation

 - Applying Soil Amendments (lime and fertilizer)

 - Planting

 - Mulching or Installation of Erosion Control Blanket

+- Installation Verification

-- Inspection
+- Maintenance